ivanoats/blog.ivanstorck.com/pages/articles/2012-09-13-how-to-get-the-purchase-order-field-working-in-the-paypal-payflow-gateway-for-the-activemerchant-gem/index.md

 date: 2016-09-12
 layout: post
 tags: rails, ruby, webdev, paypal, activemerchant
+description: "This is pretty obscure, but if you need to fill out the PONUM (Purchase Order) field while communicating with the PayPal Payflow gateway, here's how to ensure the info gets transmitted to PayPal.
+It's not well documented in either the PayPal or ActiveMerchant documentation."
 ---
 This is pretty obscure, but if you need to fill out the PONUM (Purchase Order) field while communicating with the PayPal Payflow gateway, here's how to ensure the info gets transmitted to PayPal.
 It's not well documented in either the PayPal or ActiveMerchant documentation.